by Matt Brennan

 September 26, 2012 4:21 PM 8 Comments

-Damian Lewis and Claire Danes, Emmy winners and stars of "Homeland"
+Damian Lewis and Claire Danes of 'Homeland'

 Showtime's Emmy winner for Best Drama returns Sunday for its second season.
 Fans can spend a few days pondering last season's stunning finale, but for newcomers it's time to play catch up.
 Because everyone should be watching "Homeland": it's the most astute piece of film or television to come out of the War on Terror.